-April 27, 2016—Waupaca Foundry, a Hitachi Metals company, announces that its COO and President, Mike Nikolai will be appointed to Chief Executive Officer effective July 1, 2016.
+April 27, 2016—Waupaca Foundry, announces that its COO and President, Mike Nikolai will be appointed to Chief Executive Officer effective July 1, 2016.
 Longtime CEO Gary Gigante, announces his retirement effective the end of the company’s first quarter 2016.
 Also announcing his retirement, Executive Vice President of Sales and Marketing, Kris Pfaehler who will be succeeded by Executive Vice President John Wiesbrock.

 Gigante started at Waupaca Foundry in 1981 as a metallurgist.
 He held positions as plant manager, vice president of manufacturing, President/COO and accepted the position of CEO in 2007.
 He also serves on the board of directors for Hitachi Metals Foundry America.
 He holds a Bachelor of Science degree in metallurgical engineering from the University of Wisconsin – Madison and is a life-long Badgers fan.